UncleJarrod/UncleJarrod/README.md

 - 👋 Hi, I’m @UncleJarrod
 - 👀 I’m interested in Blockchain Integration/Security Development
 - 🌱 I’m currently learning Solidity.
 I have bought other classes on Udemy, though.
-- 💞️ I’m looking to collaborate on Blockchain gaming projects!
+- 💞️ I’m looking to collaborate on Solidity projects!
 - 📫 How to reach me: My email is the best way to reach me, unclej2021@hotmail.com

 <!---